 Chimney stacks

 Repair category 2

-Notes There is weathering and vegetation growth to the chimneys and signs of damp penetration.
+Notes There are signs of damp penetration at the chimneys and cracking to the masonry.

-Roofing including roof space Repair category 2 Notes There is evidence of woodworm in the roof timbers.
+Roofing including roof space Repair category 2 Notes The felt roof is weathered and will have a limited life only.
 There is evidence of mice in the roof void.
-There is damp staining/mould to the sarking.
+There are signs of woodworm infestation.
+There is damp penetration in the roof void, particularly at the Notes There is evidence of mice in the roof void.
+There are signs of woodw

 Rainwater fittings

 Repair category 2

-Notes The gutters are poorly aligned.
-The downpipes are not all trapped.
-There is vegetation in the gutters.
+Notes There is vegetation in the gutters and the side downpipes are not trapped.

 Main walls

-Repair category 1

-Notes There is minor cracking to the main walls.

-Windows, external doors and joinery

 Repair category 2

+Notes There is cracking to the main walls.
+There is damage to the window surround on the left hand gable.

-Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-There are failed double glazed seals which have allowed interstitial condensation.
+Windows, external doors and joinery Repair category 2 Notes The front door has rotten posts/timbers.
+The other doors have rotting timbers and they are stiff.
+There is weathered fascia boarding on the dormer.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+There is rot to the window woodwork, some are seized with paint and there are missing sash cords.